 Facebook’s Stock Price and User Count Dips Are Red Flags

-The news caused the Facebook stock price to take a dive.
+The news of the Russia investigation caused the Facebook stock price to take a dive.
 Shares of the social networking company closed at $217.50 — near its 52-week high — but were down nearly 20 percent at $174.21 by the next afternoon on July 26.
 Facebook was worth $629.6 billion at close on July 25, TechCrunch reported; however, the company’s market capitalization dropped to $504.3 billion, creating a total loss of more than $125 billion.
 The decline will likely get worse.